DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 - You ignore effects that would reduce your speed.
 - Once per turn, when you push a creature, you can move up to 10 feet as a part of this push without provoking opportunity attacks.
 If you end this movement within 5 feet of that creature, you can make one melee weapon attack (no action required).

-This effect ends early if you are incapacitated<br> or die.
-Once you've used this feature, you can't<br> use it again until you complete a long rest.
+This effect ends early if you are incapacitated or die.
+Once you've used this feature, you can't use it again until you complete a long rest.

 <!--- <img src='https://www.gmbinder.com/images/dF0zRmv.png' style='position:absolute;bottom:15px;right:-120px;width:740px;z-index:1000;'/> --->